Dylan-Grove/containerized-dirbuster-gui/README.md

-# Containerized Dirbuster
+# Containerized Dirbuster GUI

-This project provides a Docker container that runs Dirbuster inside a fully containerized Kali Linux environment.
+This project provides a Docker container that runs Dirbuster inside a fully containerized Kali Linux environment with a browser based GUI.
 It comes with:

 - A **Dockerfile** that builds a Kali Linux container.
 - A **startup script** (`startup.sh`) to launch a VNC server with noVNC for browser-based GUI access.